nlopez59/MortgageWorkspace/WaaS_Setup/readme.md

-- [epsgrant.jcl](../WaaS_Setup/initVSI-JCL/epsgrant.jcl#L19) run this job once to grant all users(public) access to execute the new EPSPLAN.
+- [epsgrant.jcl](../WaaS_Setup/initVSI-JCL/epsgrant.jcl#L19) is run once to grant all public(all users) access to execute the new EPSPLAN.
 A grant is a DB2 command to manage access to resources.
 In a WasS environment access can be given to all.
 In a production environment, access is normally given to a RACF group owned by an application like, for example, EPS.
 <img src="../images/epsgrant.png"  width="700">